Mahesh-Kotakonda/k8s-core-workloads-platform/app/backend/README.md

 # Backend Service

-This backend service is a simple stateless API designed to demonstrate Kubernetes blue-green deployment patterns.
+This backend service is a simple stateless API designed to demonstrate.
+Kubernetes blue-green deployment patterns.

 ## Endpoints